ravendb/docs/version_2_5/docs/http-api/http-api-single.markdown

 A PUT request to /docs without specifying the document id in the URL is an invalid request and RavenDB will return a HTTP 400 Bad Request response code.

+###Document metadata

+All of the document metadata are sent through HTTP headers, so if you also want to include some metadata values you have to specify `--header` options.
+For example:

+{CODE-START:json /}
+    > curl -X PUT http://localhost:8080/docs/items/1 -d "{ }" --header "CreatedBy:Adam Smith" --header "ItemOwner:John Davis"
+{CODE-END /}

 ##POST

 Perform a POST request to the /docs area to create the specified document and allow RavenDB to assign a unique id to it: